 13. Notre-Dame de Paris Cathedral (96 m).

 The spire of the crossing was restored by Viollet-le-Duc in the 19th century.
+It was destroyed by a fire in April 2019 and many hope it will be rebuilt.
 The twin towers of the façade are 69 m high.

 Find our more about Notre-Dame Cathedral.